Connect with others who understand.

 Find Your Community

 MyPsoriasisTeam is the social network for people with psoriasis and their loved ones.
-On MyPsoriasisTeam, more than 125,000 members come together to ask questions, give advice, and share their stories with others who understand life with psoriasis and psoriatic arthritis.
+On MyPsoriasisTeam, members come together to ask questions, give advice, and share their stories with others who understand life with psoriasis and psoriatic arthritis.

 Do you have questions about what’s causing your skin symptoms?
 Share your experience in the comments below, or start a conversation by posting on your Activities page.